Bvlgari and Save the Children

 Several celebrities involved in the partnership have actively engaged in field visits to Save the Children programs and observed firsthand the impact of our partnership.
 Among them, Adrien Brody visited several project sites in Nepal supported by Save the Children in the aftermath of the 2015 earthquake.

-To date, Save the Children’s Bulgari-supported programs have reached over 700,000 children and trained over 30,000 teachers through educational activities and initiatives in more than 2,000 schools.
+To date, Save the Children’s Bvlgari-supported programs have reached over 1.5 million children and trained nearly 50,000 teachers through educational activities and initiatives in nearly 5,000 schools.
 Many of the schools are in areas affected by conflict, extreme poverty or emergencies.
-Bulgari’s donations benefit our programs for children in 23 countries, including: Afghanistan, Albania, Australia, Bolivia, Bosnia-Herzegovina, Brazil, China, Colombia, Democratic Republic of the Congo, Haiti, India, Indonesia, Italy, Ivory Coast, Japan, Jordan, Kenya, Mexico, Montenegro, South Sudan, Uganda, the U.K. and the U.S.
+Bvlgari’s donations benefit our programs for children in 33 countries, including: Afghanistan, Albania, Australia, Bolivia, Bosnia-Herzegovina, Brazil, China, Colombia, Democratic Republic of the Congo, El Salvador, Ethiopia, Haiti, India, Indonesia, Italy, Ivory Coast, Japan, Jordan, Kenya, Kosovo, Malawi, Mexico, Montenegro, Mozambique, Serbia, Spain, South Africa, South Sudan, Uganda, the U.K., the U.S., Vietnam, and Zambia.

 We’ll be in touch!
 By signing up to receive emails from Save the Children you will receive a subscription to our monthly eNews, access to breaking emergency alerts and opportunities to get involved.
 To ensure delivery of Save the Children emails to your inbox, add email@example.com to your contact list.